giordi91/giordi91.github.io/content/post/2018-31-07-parallel-transport.md

 a discrete curve, meaning a curve defined by a series of points and segments instead of a mathematical function.
-Let's start by creating all the needed game objects, one named "curveDrawer" and many others called "curvePoint#".
+Let's start by creating all the needed game objects, one named `curveDrawer` and many others called `curvePoint#`.

 ![hierarchy](../images/03_parallel_transport/hierarchy.jpg)

-Next, let's add a new script called ParallelTransport to the curveDrawer object, we are going to add several parameters, the most important of all the GameObjects array.
+Next, let's add a new script called ParallelTransport to the `curveDrawer` object, we are going to add several parameters, the most important of all the GameObjects array.